NVIDIA/GenerativeAIExamples/README.md

 # NVIDIA Generative AI Examples

 ## Introduction
-This repository provides State-of-the-Art Generative AI examples that are easy to deploy, test, and extend.
+State-of-the-art Generative AI examples that are easy to deploy, test, and extend.
 All examples run on the high performance NVIDIA CUDA-X software stack and NVIDIA GPUs.

 ## NVIDIA NGC
 Generative AI Examples uses resources from the [NVIDIA NGC AI Development Catalog](https://ngc.nvidia.com).